Lesser-Known Jobs in the Entertainment Industry

 While you may not get the publicity for such jobs, you can still have a rewarding career in entertainment while staying behind the scenes.

 If you’re not looking for the spotlight, there are more outlets to break into the entertainment industry using your skills and networking abilities.
+If you’re interested in getting started you’ll need to learn about social interviews.
 From costume and set design to choosing the background music for television shows, there are hundreds of creative jobs to choose from that will let you do what you love while working in an industry that seems to be ever-changing.
 Even if you decide you’re better at the “business side” of entertainment, there’s a job that could work for you.
 After all, movies need to be marketed.
 Albums need to be promoted.
 If numbers and sales are your thing, you could find your niche working to promote projects.

 If you consider yourself to be a creative person and you often have a “vision” in mind when it comes to letting that creativity shine, you would fit right into an industry that values those characteristics.